Skip to main content

 2024 GREGoR Consortium Grant Awardees

 The GREGoR Consortium is pleased to announce the 2024 GREGoR Research Grant awardees and the Deborah Nickerson Memorial awardees to support workforce diversity in genomics research.
+At the conclusion of each award cycle, a brief summary of the work/activity for each awardee is included below.

 The Research Grant awardees are (award cycle April 1, 2024 - March 31, 2026):